evinism/debby-lang/readme.md

 export Main;

 // type declarations are roughly algebraic

-// TODO: reduce type specific syntax. type Rockable with internalType internalType2 equips (
+// TODO: reduce type specific syntax.
+// TODO: make types make sense in here type Rockable over a, b equips
   blah: [morph], // should have no free variables (but can access item1, item2)
   blah2: [morph]
-);
+;

 // [1, 2, 3, 4] != [1, 2, 3, 4]